What Are The Fight, Flight, Freeze, Fawn Responses?

 • You begin to tremble

-• Your blood sugar may shoot up as your liver breaks down glycogen
+• Your blood sugar may spike as your liver breaks down glycogen

 Along with any physical responses, you may experience psychological symptoms.
 Acute stress in the form of nervousness might increase the intensity of an emotional response.
-You may feel profound anger or fear.
-In some cases, individuals report feeling their mind "go blank" and are unsure how to act, which can be part of the freeze response.
+You may experience profound anger or fear.
+In some cases, individuals report their mind "going blank" and being unsure how to act, which can be part of the freeze response.
 You may also experience the following:

 • Anxiety or panic attacks

-• A focus on broader concerns, combined with difficulty focusing on minor tasks
+• A focus on broader concerns, combined with a difficulty focusing on minor tasks

 • Hyperawareness of your surroundings or your body